Work

 Research activities

 Research concentrates on electrochemical digital simulation; that is, the solution of Fick's diffusion equation, with the special boundary conditions given by the electrochemical context.
-Some of the major problems have been solved, such as that of fast homogeneous reactions, coupled reactions, and stability in this context has been examined.
+Most of the major problems have been solved, such as that of fast homogeneous reactions, coupled reactions, and stability in this context has been examined.
 We now have a handle on most of these problems and the publications list reflects activity on these fronts.

 External collaborators